blanfried/Oso-Tech/content/english/subscriptionpolicy.md

 * Our Users
 * Our Clients
 * Our Team
+* Our Team

 ---

 #### 5. Blog and Product Postings
+**Blogs:**

-* If you would like a blog on your website, we charge an additional $100 per month or $1000 per year to your plan.
+If you would like a blog on your website, we charge $50 for the initial Blog page creation as an add-on and $20 per month as an additional subscription for blog posting.

-  > * With this, you receive a Blog Landing Page and up to 5 Blog Posts per month.
-  > * We will upload your blogs to your website, but we will not write the blogs for you.
+---

+*What this purchase includes:*

+- Initial Blog Page creation (if Blog add-on is purchased)

+- The uploading of up to 10 blog posts per month to your website. (if more are needed, please [Contact Us](../contact/))

+---

+*What this purchase does not include:*

+- The writing of blog posts on your website.
+(Osows will only upload blogs which the client has written, or gotten written for them.
+Osows will not write any blog posts for the client)

+---

+**Product Postings:**

+If not selected in point 5 on ["**The Pages Included**"](#3-the-pages-included), you can add an Initial Product Page as an add-on for $50.
+Regular Product Posting is an additional subscription of $20/month.

+---

+*What this purchase includes:*

+- Initial Product Page creation (if Product Page add-on is purchased)

+- The uploading of up to 10 new products per month to your website. (if more are needed, please [Contact Us](../contact/))

+---

+*What this purchase does not include:*

+- The creation, purchase, finding, etc. of products to sell on your website.
+(Osows will only upload products which the client has obtained or intends to sell themselves.
+Osows will not be held responsible in any way for anything beyond the posting, uploading, or pasting of products the client wishes to have posted on their website.)

 ---